Congratulations on your purchase of Simple Welding Rods.

 2. Before brazing/welding for the first time, it’s a good idea to practice on a can or other scrap piece of aluminum, so you get the feeling of this brazing/welding method.

-3. Always remember – metallurgically clean surface is the key to a well done weld.
+3. Always remember – metallurgically clean surface, free of oxidation layer is a key to a good weld.

 4. Being in control of the heat is important, but also can be tricky.